ggbecker/content-navigator/README.md

 ### Copy Rule ID

 When editing a file (Rule, Ansible, Bash, Anaconda, Puppet) you can right click and activate `Copy Rule ID` to copy the corresponding rule's ID.
+There is also an option to copy the full prefixed rule ID.
+You can right click and activate `Copy Full Prefixed Rule ID` to copy the rule's ID prefixed with `xccdf_org.ssgproject.content_rule_`.

 ### Auto completion of available rules